 Now the difficult question.
 How long?
 There are so many variables involved that there is no way to give an exact time for how long these updates will take.
 The first part of installing updates is to download the update.
 The speed of this depends on how quick you internet speeds are.
 In some cases, your computer can download the updates while you work.
 The second step is to install the updates.
 Time taken here depends on the size of the update and the speed of your computer.
 Finally, the computer will reboot.
 Rebooting takes a little longer as updates are applied.

-For a laptop or a desktop, updates normally take fifteen minutes.
+For a laptop or a desktop, updates normally take half an hour.
 For a server, Updates normally take half an hour.
 In the case of servers, updates can be a little more complicated.
 Servers today use virtualisation.
 You may have one physical computer.
 But this physical computer may run one or more virtual computers.
 Installing updates at the same time is not possible.

 I like to install updates on the virtual servers first.
 Let them reboot and then an hour later install updates on the physical and let it reboot.
 For an example, if I start updates at 19:00 I expect the virtual servers to be back online by 19:30.
 At 20:00 I would then update the physical server.
 All server would go offline but I expect them to be all back up and running by 20:30.

 Updates protect you and your data.
-It’s definitely worth the downtime.
+It’s worth the definitely worth the downtime.